1. Home

 Our expert panel review all content.
 Learn more about our editorial standards and how we operate.

-Traffic light cameras or red light cameras are installed at traffic lights on major junctions.
-They can snap any driver running a red light.
+Traffic light cameras or red light cameras are typically installed at traffic lights on major junctions.
+But crucially, these cameras can snap any driver running a red light.

-They're activated when the lights turn red and use sensors to detect - and then photograph - any vehicles that pass through the junction during that time.
+Activated when the lights turn red, sensors detect and photograph any vehicles that pass through the junction during that timeframe.

-Red light cameras are also used to monitor the flow of traffic on motorways, busy roads and at major junctions.
+These cameras also monitor the flow of traffic on motorways, busy roads and at major junctions.

-On a practical level it wouldn’t be cost-effective to fix red light cameras onto every traffic light, considering the cost of implementing and operating them.
+On a practical level it wouldn’t be cost-effective to fix red light cameras onto every traffic light up and down the UK!
+Especially when you consider the cost of implementing and operating them.

 You may also be asked to go on an educational course if you’re caught running a red light.